oar-team/oar/Docs/html/rst/OAR-DOCUMENTATION.rst

    Suspected or Absent).
  - "BESTEFFORT_KILL" : the job is of the type *besteffort* and was killed because a normal job wanted the nodes.
+ - "FRAG_JOB_REQUEST" : someone wants to delete a job.
+ - "CHECKPOINT" : the checkpoint signal was send to the job.
+ - "CHECKPOINT_ERROR" : OAR cannot send the signal to the job.
+ - "CHECKPOINT_SUCCESS" : system has sent the signal correctly.
+ - "SERVER_EPILOGUE_TIMEOUT" : epilogue server script has timeouted.
+ - "SERVER_EPILOGUE_EXIT_CODE_ERROR" : epilogue server script did not return 0.
+ - "SERVER_EPILOGUE_ERROR" : cannot find epilogue server script file.
+ - "SERVER_PROLOGUE_TIMEOUT" : prologue server script has timeouted.
+ - "SERVER_PROLOGUE_EXIT_CODE_ERROR" : prologue server script did not return 0.
+ - "SERVER_PROLOGUE_ERROR" : cannot find prologue server script file.
+ - "CPUSET_CLEAN_ERROR" : OAR cannot clean correctly cpuset files for a job on the remote node.
+ - "MAIL_NOTIFICATION_ERROR" : a mail cannot be sent.
+ - "USER_MAIL_NOTIFICATION" : user mail notification cannot be performed.
+ - "USER_EXEC_NOTIFICATION_ERROR" : user script execution notification cannot be performed.
+ - "BIPBIP_BAD_JOBID" : error when retriving informations about a running job.
+ - "BIPBIP_CHALLENGE" : OAR is configured to detach jobs when they are launched on compute nodes and the job return a bad challenge number.
+ - "RESUBMIT_JOB_AUTOMATICALLY" : the job was automatically resubmitted.
+ - "WALLTIME" : the job reached its walltime.
+ - "REDUCE_RESERVATION_WALLTIME" : the reservation job was shrinked.
+ - "SSH_TRANSFER_TIMEOUT" : node OAR part script was too long to transfer.
+ - "BAD_HASHTABLE_DUMP" : OAR transfered a bad hashtable.
+ - "LAUNCHING_OAREXEC_TIMEOUT" : oarexec was too long to initialize itself.

 *files*
 ~~~~~~~